emily-noble/prideflagsearch/README.md

 [Web Accessiblity Evaluation Tool](http://wave.webaim.org/)

 Available as a plugin for Chrome and Firefox.
-Automatically evaluates compliance with WCAG.Available
+Automatically evaluates compliance with WCAG.

 #### ChromeVox